Public Transport in Dubai: Apps, Tickets & Tips 2026

 Quick Check before boarding

-ROAMMATE ADVICE: For most tourists → buy a Silver Nol Card (AED 25,00) on arrival, top up with AED 30-50 for a 3-4 day visit.
-The Day Pass (AED 20,00) only beats pay-as-you-go if you make 4+ rides in one day.
-The Gold Nol (AED 25,00 with same value, but unlocks Gold Class) makes sense during rush hour at extra AED 6-15 per ride.
+Roammate advice For most tourists: buy a Silver Nol Card (AED 25,00) on arrival and top up AED 30–50 for a 3–4 day visit.
+The Day Pass (AED 20,00) only beats pay-as-you-go from 4+ rides per day.
+Gold Nol (same price, unlocks Gold Class) only makes sense in rush hour at AED 6–15 extra per ride.

 Ticket Type Price (2026) Validity When to choose?